 Posted in Advice Column

-Last week, we started a post series on selecting a healthy reptile.
-With the holidays fast approaching, many parents will be looking at giving their kids pets as gifts and turtles are a very popular first pet.
+Normally on Mondays, I run the turtle or tortoise video posts.
+I thought we’d take a break for the month of November and bring back the Advice Column posts from way back when.
+With the holidays fast approaching, many parents will be looking at giving their kids pets as gifts.
 I hope this guide will help those out there as a guideline of what to look for when picking up a new reptile for the house.

 Photo Credit | Source